jeffreycwitt/pl339/docs/03-from-orality-to-literacy.md

 This point seems to me to come across pretty clear on p.
 81:

 {:#to-say-writing-is}
 > "To say writing is artificial is not to condemn it but to praise it.
 Like other artificial creations and indeed more than any other, it is utterly invaluable and indeed essential for the realization of fuller, interior, human potentials.
 Technologies are not mere exterior aids but also interior transformations of consciousness, and never more than when they affect the word.
 Such transformations can be uplifting.
-Writing heights consciousness.
+Writing heightens consciousness.
 Alienation from a natural milieu can be good for us and indeed is in many ways essential for a full human life.
 To live and to understand fully, we need not only proximity but also distance.
 This writing provides for consciousness as nothing else does." <span class="citation" data-reading="MKVLEEA6=>p.
 81" data-annotation="https://hyp.is/yYIbatWjEe-X29PPN7inhg/s3.amazonaws.com/lum-faculty-jcwitt-public/pl399/Ong_2002_Writing_Restructures_Consciousness,_chapter_4.pdf"/>

 ## B. Examples / Evidence